 Brateil Badal joined AMSNY in 2017 as the Director of Diversity.
 Her role is to manage AMSNY’s diversity in medicine and science academic pipeline programs and develop new diversity initiatives.
 She serves as a liaison to AMSNY’s Committee on Diversity and Multicultural Affairs (CDMA) and works closely with each of the medical school diversity program directors.
 Brateil has advised and mentored underrepresented students since her undergraduate years.
 Her passion is in science education and STEM diversity program development.
 She has 10+ years of experience in science diversity programs and academic support services in higher education, spanning 5 institutions and organizations nationwide.
 As an undergraduate, she experienced first-hand the critical impact a diversity program can have on a student’s academic, career, and life success.
 Brateil graduated from the University of California, Berkeley with a major in Molecular and Cell Biology and a minor in Education, and a master’s degree in Endocrinology.
 Dr. Badal comes to AMSNY from the Graduate School of Biomedical Sciences at Icahn School of Medicine at Mount Sinai, from which she earned her PhD in Cancer Biology in May of 2017.
 Her doctoral work focused on gene expression profiling of human primary melanoma.
 She has taught numerous biology courses to undergraduate, graduate, and medical students at UC Berkeley, CUNY School of Medicine/The Sophie Davis Biomedical Education Program, and Icahn School of Medicine at Mount Sinai.

 Mairin is a graduate of Lehman College where she earned a B.A. in Political Science.
-She is currently pursuing a Master’s of Public Administration in Healthcare Policy at Baruch College.
+She is currently pursuing a Master’s of Public Administration at Baruch College.
 Her past work includes media advocacy for public transportation policy initiatives, the highlight of which were her efforts related to the Fair Fares initiative in New York City which culminated in the inclusion of funding for transportation assistance for low-income commuters in the 2018 city budget.
-At AMSNY, Mairin assists in policy research in addition to managing administrative functions.
+At AMSNY, Mairin manages the anatomical gift program and administrative functions.